 - Boot the system into single user mode

-- Clear just enough space to get the system booted.
+- Clear enough space to boot the system.

 - Access the system over the network and give the machine a good clear out.

-I was talking someone non technical through the procedure and they reported that the prompt for single user mode was not being shown.
-So we decided to call it a day and try again when her IT expert was on site.
-At this point I still thought this would be an easy fix once I had an IT expert to assist me remotely.
+I talked someone non-technical through the boot process.
+But he said that the prompt for single user mode was not being shown.
+So we decided to wait until the IT expert was on site.
+I still thought this would be an easy fix.

 Brad (the IT expert and I) tried once at getting into single user mode, but the prompt was just never shown: